Kylie Jenner Shows Off Curves In Yellow Bikini With High Cut Bottoms In Latest Photo With Baby Stormi

 The youngest of the Jenner-Kardashian clan said that since giving birth to Stormi, she thinks about the future more often and loves herself more than she did before.
 As far as plans for the future she says, “Ten years from now, I just want to be happy whatever I’m doing.”

 Another message about beauty that Jenner says she will try to pass on to Stormi is that it isn’t all external but rather starts on the inside.
-“A beauty lesson that I want to pass on to Stormi is probably just be carefree and experiment and let her experiment with her look and who she wants to be.”
+Kylie said, “A beauty lesson that I want to pass on to Stormi is probably just be carefree and experiment and let her experiment with her look and who she wants to be.”

 In the video the makeup maven says that she stays centered by withdrawing from social media and her phone now and then so she can focus on herself and her “circle.”

 Kylie Jenner is worth an estimated $900 million mostly as a result of her sole ownership of Kylie Cosmetics.
 In July, Forbes predicted that she will reach billionaire status within a year, making her “the youngest self-made billionaire ever, male or female.”